+Headline consumer price

+inflation (CPI)

-Headline consumer price inflation (CPI) A measurement of the price increases of a basket of consumer goods and services.
-From 2009, this replaces CPIX as the main measure of inflation.
-Consumption expenditure Expenditure on goods and services, including salaries, which are used up within a short period of time, usually a year.
+The main measure of inflation, charting the price movements of a basket

+of consumer goods and services.

+Consumption expenditure Expenditure on goods and services, including salaries, which are used up within a short period of time - usually a year.

 Contingency reserve An amount set aside, but not allocated in advance, to accommodate changes to the economic environment and to meet unforeseen spending pressures.

-Current account (of the balance

-of payments)
+Countercyclical fiscal policy Policy that has the opposite effect on economic activity to that caused by the business cycle, such as slowing spending growth in a boom period and accelerating spending in a recession.

-The difference between total exports and total imports, also taking into account service payments and receipts, interest, dividends and transfers.
-The current account can be in deficit or
+Current account (of the balance of payments) The difference between total exports and total imports, also taking into account service payments and receipts, interest, dividends and transfers.
+The current account can be in deficit or surplus.

-surplus.
 See also trade balance.

-Debt service costs The cost of interest on government debt.
-DeleveragingThe reduction of debt previously used to increase the potential return of an investment.
+Debt service cost The cost of interest on government debt.
+Deleveraging The reduction of debt previously used to increase the potential return of an investment.